 NOTE.
 With some TDS models, Tektronix ships the recommended general-purpose probes as standard accessories.
 (The model probe and number shipped depends on the model - see Probes in Table A-2 on page A-4.)
-The TDS 680B, TDS 684B, TDS 782A, and TDS 784A oscilloscopes come without probes, but for general- purpose measurements and to take advantage of the 1-GHz bandwidth of these oscilloscopes, the P6245 Active Probe is recommended.
-This manual lists the P6245 optional-accessory probe in Appendix A: Options and Accessories.
+The TDS 580D, TDS 680B, TDS 684B, TDS 784D, and TDS 794D oscilloscopes ship without probes.
+Tektronix recommends you order and use the P6245, P6217, or P6158 probes.
+These probes take advantage of the higher bandwidth of these these models.